RAIT-SUC/SUC_Website/README.md

 # RAIT-SUC

-The code for the official RAIT SUC webiste
+The code for the official RAIT SUC website